saransh3/golang-assignment/README.md

 Asynchronous File Processing: File is processed in the background without blocking the client.
 Redis Caching: Reduces database load by caching records for 5 minutes.
 Structured Error Handling: Ensures graceful failure handling and logging.
-🧑‍💻 Contributing
-Feel free to open an issue or submit a pull request!